CheckmarxDev/ast-analytics-documentation/README.md

 </div>

 > The analytics project has several use cases that together requires a solution capable of storing, processing and exporting data to external or interna usage.
+> All data will be stored in UTC and converted to other zones when queried.

 ## ENTITIES